 Maybe the most unpleasant challenge to overcome is the high rejection rate.
 This situation happens when the most suitable candidates reject your job offer, and the general acceptance rate is low.
 In this situation, your positions will remain empty for a longer time, and you will also have higher costs.
 But even though this is a challenging issue, there is a solution for it as well.

-Also, rewriting the job description can be an effective way to change the course of the negative rejection pattern.
+Also, rewriting the job description can be an effective way to change the course of the negative rejection pattern of your data driven recruitment process.
 You can accomplish this by excluding unnecessary skills, excluding the skills that will be learned on the job, or by including some specific expectations.

 And once you know the biggest challenges, it will be a lot easier and faster to overcome them.
 Use these steps to incorporate the data in the recruitment process and find the most suitable candidates for your job positions.